Public Art

 Current

-Cor Fabrica has been donated to the Hillcrest Community Foundation and is currently sited at the Pride Promenade in San Diego, CA, awaiting official unveiling.
+Cor Fabrica has been donated to the Hillcrest Community Foundation and is stored near the Pride Promenade in San Diego, awaiting installation and unveiling.

 Cor Fabrica arriving on site for permanent installation, July 24, 2025.